How to Fix a ‘Snaggle Tooth’: Options, Costs & More.

 One veneer can cost between $500 and $4,000.
 Getting four to six veneers for the top, front teeth, which is a common cosmetic procedure, can cost $2,000 to $24,000, depending on where you have this procedure completed.
 Since it is usually a cosmetic procedure, it is unlikely your dental insurance will cover the cost.

 Generally, the cost of tooth contouring ranges from $50 to $500, depending on how extensive the procedure needs to be.
 Since it is usually cosmetic, your dental insurance will not cover it.
-Rare cases may make it medically necessary, like after an accident or injury that damages the tooth.
+Rare cases may be medically necessary, like after an accident or injury that damages the tooth.

 Aligners are significantly less invasive than surgeries or cosmetic procedures like veneers or tooth contouring.